Alx-Lopez/alxl/content/home/experience.md

 #   Leave `date_end` empty if it's your current employer.
 #   Begin multi-line descriptions with YAML's `|2-` multi-line prefix.
 experience:
+  - title: Operations and Production
+    company: AL Construction
+    company_url: ''
+    company_logo:
+    location: Texas
+    date_start: '2020-01-10'
+    date_end: ''
+    description: |2-
+        Responsibilities include:

+        * Analyzed financial statements, and business summary reports, to attain data based on budget and duration which increased revenue by 7%
+        * Created and maintained company website on Squarespace which resulted in a 50% increase in interest for the company
+        * Maintained and built relationships with 20+ employees, providing exceptional customer service translated to increased employee retention

   - title: Senior Residental Assistant
     company: St. Edwards University
     company_url: ''